 Fujitaro Kubota emigrated to the US from Japan in 1907 and began the garden in 1927.
 In 1987, the City of Seattle acquired the garden and it became a public park.
 There is a series of ponds fed by Mapes Creek, waterfalls and bridges.
 Tom Kubota, son of Fujitaro, designed a stroll garden in 1999.

 9817 55th Avenue S., Seattle, Washington, USA, WA 98118

 Dawn to dusk.

-over 5 years by Pat 5 / 5What a gem in the city!
+almost 6 years by Pat 5 / 5What a gem in the city!
 I visited this garden at the end of May when the Rhododendrons were in bloom and what an explosion of color!
 There are so many paths to explore and pockets of gardens.
 You must cross the red railing bridge and don't forget to follow the path up the hill to experience the depth of this truly beautiful garden.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.